The sharemarket has many different

 stock refers to a stock whose price is being driven

-by some special thing such as a takeover or severe
+by some special factor such as a takeover battle or

-A recovery stock is one perceived as having
+stock is one perceived as having been 'oversold',

-been 'oversold', in other words that has fallen too
+or in other words one that has fallen too far and

-far and has good potential to bounce back, usually
+has good potential to bounce back, often with a recovery

 For the gambler, the most relevant